 Then, give them a task that will help them understand your value proposition.
 Ninox yet again, doing exactly that:

 Another essential part of user onboarding is the onboarding checklist.

 Its benefits are numerous; gamify the experience, give users a sense of progression, and guide them in learning the product as Ninox does.

 👉 Make sure you check out our in-depth guide to User Onboarding Checklists.

 Guiding users through a clear path to their Aha! moments is the aim of a product walkthrough, don’t forget that.

-Need more information?
-Check out our guide to Product Walkthroughs where we also include 3 great examples!
+👉 Check out our guide to product walkthroughs where we also include more great examples!